Here’s Why Your Dog’s Breath Is the Worst

 Bad breath in dogs is an easy diagnosis to make: just smelling your dog’s breath at home is the first step.
 If there is a weird odour, halitosis is present, and there’s a problem.
 As the list above illustrates, a full spectrum of potential sources of bad breath exist, and as varied as these potential causes can be, sometimes the first clinical sign observed in many of them is odour.

-If the diagnosis is not obvious from a peek in the mouth (such as a rotten tooth), you will need to take steps to check for other diseases.
+If the diagnosis is not obvious from a peek in the mouth (such as poor oral health and periodontal (gum) disease), you will need to take steps to check for other diseases.
 Once your vet discovers the cause of the bad breath, they can tell you what to do next.

 The major takeaway message is that halitosis is not a disease in itself, but that bad breath in dogs is a sign of disease.
 While bad breath generally indicates an unhealthy mouth, there are many potential causes, and you should definitely take your pup in for a vet visit.